 And history doesn't remember them as kings, but as fools.

-Um, and so it's ending, it's coming to an end.
+And so it's ending, it's coming to an end.

 The conclusion is, but the salvation of the righteous is of the Lord.

-He says, I can't save myself, I can't make myself to be a Christian, but it is God who saves me, keeps me, and ultimately saves me.
+But it is God who saves me, keeps me, and ultimately saves me.

-He is their strength in time of trouble, and the Lord shall help them, deliver them, he shall deliver them from the wicked and save them because they trust in him.
+He shall deliver them from the wicked and save them because they trust in him.

-So that's again not poetry, it's promise, it's a prophetic declaration.
+So that's again not poetry, it's promise.

-Um the salvation of the righteous is of the Lord.
+The salvation of the righteous is of the Lord.

-Uh no no power, no government is going to save us.
+No power, no government is going to save us.

 That's right.

-Uh that's what the Bible says.
+That's what the Bible says.

-He says, Salvation is of the Lord.
+He says, salvation is of the Lord.

-Um so and that that's the psalmist ends.
+And that's the psalmist ends.

-He says, He will help you, he will deliver you.
+He will deliver you.

 The Lord shall help them and deliver them.